whoisdsmith/BOOKMRKS-MTHRFCKR-II/Social/Dev-Sites.md

 ---

-## Dev-Sites
+### Dev-Sites

 ![](https://hanxiao.io/wechaticon.png)

-[Han Xiao Tech Blog - Neural Search & AI Engineering](https://hanxiao.io) - Read more about "5x Speedup on CICD via Github Action's Strategy.Matrix" published in 2021, and "Primitive Data Types in Neural Search System" published in 2020, and "Benchmark a Decentralized Search System on 79 Past Releases" published in 2020, and "Mindspore-Powered Neural Search in Jina" publish... and more deep learning on Han Xiao Tech Blog - Neural Search & AI Engineering
+[Han Xiao Tech Blog - Neural Search & AI Engineering](https://hanxiao.io) - Read more about "5x Speedup on CICD via Github Action's Strategy.Matrix" published in 2021, and "Primitive Data Types in Neural Search System" published in 2020, and "Benchmark a Decentralized Search System on 79 Past Releases" published in 2020, and "Mindspore-Powered Neural Search in Jina" publish… and more deep learning on Han Xiao Tech Blog - Neural Search & AI Engineering

 2022-09-01T01:58:04.000Z